WHAT IS GLAUCOMA?

 Curious about MIGS?
 If you and your doctor have determined that your glaucoma medication or previous treatments have not sufficiently lowered your IOP, ask about MIGS!
 MIGS allows your doctor to treat your glaucoma effectively and safely, without all the hassle.

 Early detection can be the difference.
-Call Williamson Eye Center today or schedule your next eye exam online.
+Call the Williamson Eye Center today or schedule your next eye exam online.

 For more information, check out these useful resources: